z-l-p/film-projector-retrofit/docs/index.md

 1. Fuse: Provides over-current / short-circuit protection.
 Use a "fast-blow" fuse sized slightly above the maximum current draw of the projector.
 (We use 10A) Thermal circuit-breakers and resettable PTC fuses are more convenient but unsuitable because they are too slow.
 1. Ideal Diode PCB: Provides reverse polarity protection.
 This board uses an IC and MOSFETs to instantly disconnect the load if the polarity is backwards.
 It is much more efficient that a simple series diode, which is often used for this purpose.
 (Note: If you include the crowbar circuit below then you could replace this PCB with a large diode in parallel with the load.
 This would create a short-circuit if the power was connected backwards, blowing the fuse.)
 The diode must be sized to handle the full current of the power supply until the fuse blows.
 (20-30A would be fine, like the Infineon IDP15E65D1)
 1. "Crowbar" circuit: Protects against over-voltage by creating a short-circuit when the voltage exceeds the zener diode voltage + turn-on voltage of the triac (= about 13.3v).
-This blows the fuse to protect the power source and projector.
+This blows the fuse to protect the power source and projector. __WARNING.
+This circuit may need changes.
+Do not build yet__

 Power protection board steps: